deobald/deobald.ca/src/content/essays/2019-03-01-silent-spaces.md

 1. Signage
 2. Sound barriers
 3. A building

+(Optional features might include such basics as public toilets and drinking water taps, provided there is someone to maintain them.
+But they are not essential.)

 Signage should be posted in clear view, in all relevant languages, explaining unambiguously that visitors are in a Silent Space.
 In Bangalore, such translations of the local Kannada would definitely include Hindi, Tamil, and English.
 It would be advisable to include Telugu, Marathi, and Malayalam.
 Clarity and disambiguation is the aim of such translations.
 The level of detail depends on the space.
 The large, one-word _SILENCE_ sign at the beginning of this article was enough to keep anyone from speaking, running, clapping, or using their phones when we visited the Theosophical Society Gardens, where I took that photo.
 If the space is meant to elevate silence from simply external to internal, disallowing physical bodily contact, sleeping, or reading, it should mention this explicitly.